Object-Relational Mapping (ORM) with SignalDB

 TypeScript Support

-When extending the collection class with static methods, TypeScript works seamlessly without additional setup.
-However, adding instance methods to item instances requires using a helper class to maintain type safety for the instance class.
-This is because we need to include all item properties in the class interface.
+Adding instance methods to collection or item instances requires using a helper class to maintain type safety for the instance class.
+This is because we need to include all properties in the class interface.

 declare interface BaseEntity<T extends {}> extends T {}